-Balkan Region – Journalist, editor, TV author and Anchor
+Balkan Region – Journalist, editor, and TV writer and anchor

-Ms. Momčilović has been a science journalist since 2006.
-She is currently a journalist, editor and tv anchor for Science and Education program on Radio Television of Serbia (RTS), a public broadcasting service with the widest audience reach in the country, and covers life sciences, medicine, health, climate change, etc.
+Milica Momčilović has been a science journalist since 2006.
+She is currently a journalist, editor, and TV anchor for a science and education programme on Radio Television of Serbia (RTS), a public broadcasting service with the widest audience reach in the country, where she covers life sciences, medicine, health, and climate change, among other areas.

-Ms. Momčilović is also a science correspondent at POLITIKA, the oldest and the most influential daily newspaper in Serbia and the Balkan, for which she writes on science, medicine, and health.
+In addition, she is a science correspondent at POLITIKA, the oldest and most influential daily newspaper in Serbia and the Balkans, writing on science, medicine, and health.

-Next to that, she has interviewed various national and international scientists, science communicators and activists, such as Richard R. Ernst, Prof. Venki Ramakrishnan, John Ellis, etc.
+Milica has interviewed various national and international scientists, science communicators, and activists, including Richard Ernst, Venki Ramakrishnan, and John Ellis.

-Through her coverage of international science (journalists) events like ESOF2014 in Copenhagen, WCSJ2015 in Seoul, WSF2015 in Budapest, ECCO2015 in Vienna, ESOF2016 in Manchester and ECSJ2017 in Copenhagen and WCSJ2017 in San Francisco, Ms. Momčilović has obtained a rich experience and strong knowledge on scientific issues and challenges regionally and internationally.
+Milica’s coverage of international events geared towards science journalists, such as ESOF2014 in Copenhagen, WCSJ2015 in Seoul, WSF2015 in Budapest, ECCO2015 in Vienna, ESOF2016 in Manchester, ECSJ2017 in Copenhagen, and WCSJ2017 in San Francisco, have equipped her with considerable experience and deep knowledge of scientific issues and challenges both regionally and internationally.

 Mandi SMALLHORNE – Vice-President

 South Africa – Freelance science journalist

 Mandi Smallhorne has been a freelance journalist in South Africa for over 20 years, focusing on health, social issues (human and gender rights), the environment and climate change, the food system, and agriculture.
 She is also the presenter of workshops on science journalism, health journalism, and reporting on biodiversity.